Michael Moorer vs. George Foreman: Officials

-The Fight
+The fight

-Foreman said after the fight that he was out to lay his ghost from the Rumble in the Jungle to rest, referring to the legendary fight twenty years beforehand in Kinshasa, Zaire (now Democratic Republic of Congo) where Muhammad Ali had overcome a previously undefeated Foreman and knocked him out in the eighth round (which remains Foreman's only loss by knockout) to win the heavyweight title that Foreman had held after defeating Joe Frazier in 1973 in Kingston, Jamaica by knocking him down six times in two rounds.
+Foreman said after the fight that he was out to lay his ghost from the Rumble in the Jungle to rest, referring to the legendary fight twenty years before in Kinshasa, Zaire (now Democratic Republic of Congo) where Muhammad Ali had overcome a previously undefeated Foreman and knocked him out in the eighth round (which remains Foreman's only loss by knockout) to win the heavyweight title that Foreman had held after defeating Joe Frazier in 1973 in Kingston, Jamaica by knocking him down six times in two rounds.
 Not only did Foreman wear the same red trunks that he had worn in Zaire, but in his corner was Ali's legendary trainer Angelo Dundee, who had been in Ali's corner for that fight.

 Moorer controlled the pace of the fight from the beginning and kept winning rounds.
-Foreman took a significant number of jabs to the face, which began to take a toll later in the fight as one of his eyes nearly swelled shut.
+Foreman took a significant number of jabs to the face, which began to take a toll later in the fight as his left eye nearly swelled shut.
 In spite of the physical pounding Moorer was giving him, Foreman remained on his feet.
 As noted, he had only been stopped once in his career in the fight with Ali.
-In addition, only Ali, Jimmy Young and Ron Lyle had been able to knock him off his feet during the course of his career.
+In addition, only Ali, Jimmy Young and Ron Lyle had been able to knock him down during the course of his career.

 Despite his ability to take whatever Moorer was throwing at him, Foreman appeared on the way to yet another defeat in a world championship fight.
-After the ninth round, judges Roth and Giampa had given seven rounds to Moorer and had him up 88-83.
-Judge Ford's scorecard was a little closer, as he scored the bout 86-85 in favor of the champion with Foreman winning two additional rounds on his card.
+After the ninth round, judges Roth and Giampa had given seven rounds to Moorer and had him up 88–83.
+Judge Ford's scorecard was a little closer, as he scored the bout 86–85 in favor of the champion with Foreman winning two additional rounds on his card.
 Knowing where his fighter stood, Dundee told Foreman just before he sent him out for the tenth round that it was going to take a knockout to win and that the time to get it had come.